rabrigo/professional-portfolio-wip/README.md

 2-17-22:

 I have updated my project 2 link to feature our most recent group project.
+Like the project 1 link, it will fade slightly when you hover over it.
 I have also updated my LinkedIn and resume to include this coding bootcamp into my education.
 My github profile now has three pinned repos, and I have updated the event listeners to Furiendr and Ponder to assign the browser location instead for replace.
 This allows for the user to go back on their browser.

 ![screenshot](/assets/images/screen4.png)